 Each time you receive a call from a collection agency, save the number into your phone so that you can know who is calling the next time.
-They may call from many different numbers, so you may have to do this several times.
-When you are on the call, take thorough notes about everything the debt collector said.
-That way, on the next call you will be able to refresh your memory on what a debt collector has already told you and you’ll be better prepared to respond in a cool, calm manner.
+Take thorough notes about everything they say so you will be able to refresh your memory on what they’ve already told you so you’ll be better prepared to respond in a calm manner.
 Thinking of your responses ahead of time should help you feel in control and negate their aggressive tactics.

-The debt collector will pressure you into paying the full amount of the debt.
-After all, that is the best way to maximize their profits.
 You can try to negotiate the debt amount, but they will pressure you to pay more than you want.
-Explain to the debt collector that you are unable pay them at this moment, yet will make sure they are paid.
+Explain to the debt collector that you are unable to pay them at this moment, yet will make sure they are paid.
 Never offer too many details on why you can’t pay them right now.
 Not only is it none of their business, they could use such details against you to try to get a commitment for payment.

-What if the collection agency is threatening a lawsuit?
-Be aware that only a law firm can actually sue you, so if the collection agency is saying they will sue you, it’s probably just a tactic to get you to pay more.
-If they are telling you they will send your account to a law firm that will sue you, that’s a different matter.
-You can try to stop legal action by paying a token amount on the debt each month.
-However, if you truly cannot afford to pay anything on a debt, then write a letter that includes your account number and ask them to stop calling, writing, or visiting your home in an attempt to collect the money they claim you owe.
+If you truly can’t afford to pay anything on a debt, then write a letter that includes your account number and ask them to stop calling, writing, or visiting your home in an attempt to collect the money they claim you owe.
 Once the letter has been received, the original creditor can still contact you, but the collection agency must stop requesting payment.

-And if a debt collector is making you angry, stressed, or frustrated, then get off the phone.
+If a debt collector is making you angry, stressed, or frustrated, then get off the phone.
 Tell them they can call later, once you’ve had time to think.
 Take some time to decompress, gather your thoughts, and prepare.
 Ignore their calls until you’re ready to talk with them again.
-By taking some time to clear your head, you may be able to handle the call more easily.

 Inaccuracies do happen.
 For instance, you may have already paid the creditor, the charge has been dismissed, or the collection agency may have contacted the wrong person.
 This issue isn’t uncommon.

 When you doubt a debt you’re being asked to pay, first check your credit report.
-It’s free to order your credit report once per year.
-Visit annualcreditreport.com or directly contact the credit reporting bureaus: Equifax, Experian, and TransUnion.
-Each report lists all of your current and past credit card, loan, and debt accounts, along with your payment status.
-Check your credit report for any errors and request that the credit agency correct those errors.
-Although most credit reports do not include your credit score, many banks, credit unions, and lenders will provide credit scores to customers.
-Alternatively, you can purchase a copy of your credit scores from myfico.com.
+It’s free to order your credit report once per year or by directly contacting the credit reporting bureaus: Equifax, Experian, and TransUnion.
+Each report lists your current and past credit card, loan, and debt accounts, along with your payment status.
+Check your credit report for any errors and request that the credit agency correct any errors.

-Some errors you might see on your credit report are outdated debts or false debts.
-An outdated debt is one where it has been at least seven years since the original delinquency of the debt, while a false debt is one that is not yours (such as a belonging to a different “Jill Smith”).
+Some errors you might see on your credit report are outdated or false debts.
+An outdated debt is one where it has been at least seven years since the original delinquency of the debt.
 You have the right to disagree with a charge.
 If you find an error on the report, then file a dispute with the credit bureau.